mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 Q3.
 Set a **threshold** for the scores to adequate the model to your business purpose.

 Q4.
-Based on your model, if a **target** of 4,000 subscriptionshas been set, how many calls would we need, to hit the target?
+Based on your model, if a **target** of 4,000 subscriptions has been set, how many calls would be needed to hit the target?

 Q5.
-Setting a **budget** 10,000 calls, how would you select the clients to be called?
-How many subscriptions would you get?
+Setting a **budget** of 10,000 calls, how would you select the clients to be called?
+How many subscriptions would be achieved?

 ## Importing the data